-- ☐ Locate applicable state CSBG statutes/regulations, if any exist - ☐ Identify section of the CAA's grant agreement with the state addressing tripartite board composition and selection requirements, if applicable. - □ Obtain CAA's articles of incorporation (with all amendments) and determine if they include any provisions addressing tripartite board member composition and selection. - ☐ Obtain CAA's bylaws and highlight the section addressing tripartite board member composition and selection.
+- ☐ Locate applicable state CSBG statutes/regulations, if any exist - ☐ Identify section of the CAA's grant agreement with the state addressing tripartite board composition and selection requirements, if applicable. - □ Obtain the local ordinance or other official act such as a delegation agreement establishing the relationship between the public CAA board and the governing local body, if any exist. - ☐ Obtain CAA's bylaws and highlight the section addressing tripartite board member composition and selection.